- A full-body scan for possible early disease and cancer can help you take control of your health.

 Cancer screenings should be part of your annual healthcare routine.
 If you have a family history of cancer or you are a high-risk individual, screenings become even more important.

 Ezra uses advanced imaging technology and a skilled care team to provide accurate and reliable MRI scan services faster and cheaper.
 The Ezra Full Body costs just $1,950 or $180/month.

-We have centers in major U.S. cities like New York, Los Angeles, San Francisco, and Miami, and we are looking to expand.
-Book your scan today, or estimate your risk for cancer with our five-minute quiz.
+We have centers in major U.S. cities like New York, Los Angeles, San Francisco, Las Vegas and Miami, and we are looking to expand.